jruels/elastic/labs/15-xpack/index.md

 In the top right corner click on the timeframe and change it to "Last 5 years", now you should have some monitoring recommendations.

-Now click around and see what is data is being monitored.
+Now click around and see what data is being monitored.

 # Lab Complete